louthy/csharp-monad/README.md

                              Nothing: 0
                         );
 ```
-Note that even Match uses laziness, but the testing for valid values is now encapsulated.
+Note that even `Match` uses laziness, but the testing for valid values is now encapsulated.
 You would still need to be careful when using the `res`.

 All of them are valid methods, they're designed to fit the various scenarios that you may need them for.
-You may wonder why do this at all.
+You may wonder why do this at all?
 The primary benefit of using laziness is that you can avoid doing calculations that aren't required, this allows you to build a more expression oriented system rather than the standard if-then-thatness of imperative programming.

-You can always collapse the laziness by invoking the method, so you can have the best of both worlds.
+You can always collapse the laziness by invoking the monad delegate, so you can have the best of both worlds.

 ## Either monad